 Younger adults building a relationship with God are doing so in a context of constant competition for attention.
 Work, children, finances, ambition, social obligation, physical busyness — the noise is relentless.
 God gets the leftover time, the rushed prayer before sleep, the Sunday hour that sometimes happens and sometimes does not.
 The relationship forms in stolen moments.

 Later life, for many older adults, offers something different.
 The particular pressures of earlier decades have shifted.
 Children are grown.
 Careers have concluded or slowed.
-The urgent demands on time that once consumed every morning have changed shape.
-What many older adults describe experiencing — alongside the genuine losses of this season — is a quietness that they are not quite sure what to do with, and a clarity about what actually matters that they did not have at 40.
+What many older adults describe experiencing — alongside the genuine losses of this season — is a quietness they are not quite sure what to do with, and a clarity about what actually matters that they did not have at forty.

 A Simple Daily Structure That Actually Works